 chesstrainer-package.Rd

-The purpose of the chesstrainer package is to create sequences of moves (lines), save them, and then test yourself on these sequences.
+The main purpose of the chesstrainer package is to create sequences of moves (lines), save them, and then test yourself on these sequences.
 This is especially useful for training openings, but can also be used for creating chess puzzles or training tactics.

 To start the trainer, run play()